Princess Celestia

 Princess Celestia is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 She serves as the benevolent ruler of Equestria and mentor to Twilight Sparkle, the series' main protagonist.
 She is voiced by Nicole Oliver.

 Princess Celestia is depicted as a wise, patient, and nurturing anthropomorphic alicorn who is responsible for raising the sun and has ruled Equestria for over a thousand years.
-She is characterized by her pristine white coat, flowing multicolored mane that moves as if in a constant breeze, her tall stature compared to other ponies, and her golden regalia including a crown and ornate necklace.
-Her cutie mark depicts a stylized sun.
+She is characterized by her pristine white coat, flowing multicolored mane that moves as if in a constant breeze, her tall stature compared to other ponies, her regalia including a crown and ornate necklace, and her cutie mark depicting a stylized sun.